melanieseltzer/weather-forecast/README.md

 # Weather Forecast
-:sunny: Search for a city and get its 5 day forecast
+:sunny: Search for a city and get a daily forecast

 WIP